Wittgenstein’s Tractatus asked a question philosophers still dodge: can we reach truth through language at all?

 The algorithmic amplification of identity

-They don’t just show us more content; they show us more of what keeps us watching.
-The result:
+Infinite feeds—TikTok, YouTube, Instagram—magnify this dynamic.
+They don’t show us more content; they show us what keeps us watching.

-These groups don’t need to share geography.
-They can be scattered around the world, connected by belief rather than proximity.
+These groups don’t share geography.
+They’re scattered worldwide, connected by belief rather than proximity.
+Once trust6 goes digital, detached from embodied experience, it can be manipulated, segmented, optimized.

 The paradox of synthetic belonging

-Algorithms don’t invent this paradox; they industrialize it.
-GenAI doesn’t destroy truth directly.
-But it destabilizes the grounds of truth, the social processes through which we verify and agree.
+Algorithms don’t invent this paradox—they industrialize it.
+GenAI doesn’t destroy truth directly, but it destabilizes the social processes through which we verify and agree.

-By “synthetic belonging,” I mean belonging produced by engineered feedback loops, feeds and AI interactions, that mimic recognition without requiring mutual obligation.
-In a world of infinite reasoning and infinite feeds:
+“Synthetic belonging”7 is belonging produced by engineered feedback loops—feeds and AI interactions that mimic recognition without mutual obligation.
+In a world of infinite reasoning and infinite feeds, truth becomes harder to anchor, belief easier to simulate, and belonging becomes commodity.

-And perhaps the deepest question isn’t “what’s true?” but “who do I trust enough to believe with?”
+The question shifts from “what’s true?” to “who do I trust enough to believe with?”

-Belonging helps us feel stable and safe.
-It calms us, but it can also make us less willing to revise beliefs, even when evidence changes.
-In an algorithmic world, that same need for stability can pull us away from shared reality.
+Belonging makes us feel stable.
+But that stability makes us less willing to revise beliefs when evidence changes.
+The need for stability pulls us from shared reality.

-- Trust used to be grounded in real-world reputation; online it can float on vibes, repetition, and algorithmic reinforcement.
+- Trust floats free.
+It used to require real-world reputation.
+Online it runs on vibes, repetition, algorithmic reinforcement.

-- Personalized feeds help you find a tribe, but they shrink the shared public world we need for coordination.
+- Feeds shrink the commons.
+They help you find a tribe but narrow the shared world we need for coordination.

-- Platform-mediated belonging is steerable: groups can be segmented, nudged, and manipulated (even by bots).
+- Platform belonging is steerable.
+Groups can be segmented, nudged, manipulated—even by bots.

-Then AI scales the whole dynamic.
-Belonging used to be a scarce, embodied thing, slow to build and hard to fake.
-That scarcity made it a partial anchor for truth.
-Now belonging can be algorithmically manufactured and AI-maintained at scale, care and recognition simulated on demand.
-The same mechanism that protects us from uncertainty also makes us easier to steer away from reality.
-The social internet turned this ancient function into a planetary feedback system.
-What we trust may now depend less on reality, and more on which identity feels safest to inhabit.
+AI scales the whole dynamic.
+Belonging used to be scarce and embodied—slow to build, hard to fake.
+That scarcity anchored truth.
+Now belonging can be manufactured at scale, recognition simulated on demand.
+The same mechanism that protects us from uncertainty makes us easier to steer from reality.

 A harder limit under the abundance

-Even if platforms and AI scale sources of belonging, humans don’t scale the same way.
-There’s still a hard cap on how many relationships and group memberships we can actively maintain.
-So when the feed expands, we don’t simply “add more people”, we’re forced to choose, drop, and filter.
+No. Platforms scale sources of belonging, but humans don’t scale.
+There’s a hard cap on relationships we can maintain.
+When the feed expands, we don’t add more people—we choose, drop, filter.

-In that sense, abundance pushes us back onto an underlying biological scarcity: attention, time, and the cognitive bandwidth required for stable social bonds.
-The result can look paradoxical: the world offers more communities than ever, yet many people end up with narrower, more intensive identity bubbles, more segmented, more replaceable, and often more detached from shared society.3
+Abundance pushes us back onto biological scarcity: attention, time, cognitive bandwidth for stable bonds.
+The world offers more communities than ever, yet people end up in narrower identity bubbles—more segmented, more replaceable, more detached from shared society.8

 Practicing truth-seeking

-Truth-seeking in an attention + identity economy looks less like “finding the best argument” and more like designing habits and institutions that make it safe to change your mind.
+Truth-seeking in an attention economy looks less like finding arguments and more like making it safe to change your mind.

-The hard task now isn’t producing arguments.
-It’s building trust systems, personal and collective, that reward revisability, not tribal certainty.
+The hard task isn’t producing arguments.
+It’s building trust systems—personal and collective—that reward revisability over tribal certainty.

-What might that look like?
-Spaces where changing your mind signals intellectual honesty rather than betrayal.
+Spaces where changing your mind signals honesty, not betrayal.
 Relationships where disagreement doesn’t threaten belonging.
-Institutions that make updating beliefs feel safer than defending them.
-None of this is easy when the feed rewards certainty and punishes nuance.
+Institutions where updating beliefs feels safer than defending them.
+Hard to build when feeds reward certainty and punish nuance.

 Footnotes